Title of ArticleThe Person-centred Curriculum Framework: a universal curriculum framework for person-centred healthcare practitioner education

 DOIhttps://doi.org/10.19043/12suppl.004

-Keywordscollaboration, curriculum framework, curriculum planning, healthcare education, Person-centred practice
+KeywordsCollaboration, curriculum framework, curriculum planning, healthcare education, person-centred practice

 Background: Globally, humanising healthcare is a strategic response to a distinct need for person-centred approaches to practice.
 This movement has largely focused on the artefacts of healthcare practice, with an emergent focus on the role of healthcare education in instilling and espousing the core principles of person-centredness.
 It is increasingly recognised that how healthcare professionals are educated is fundamental to creating learning cultures where person-centred philosophies can be lived out and aligned with workforce and healthcare policy strategies.
 In 2019, six European countries began collaboration on an Erasmus+ project, Person-centredness in Healthcare Curricula, to develop a Person-centred Curriculum Framework.
 The other articles in this Special Issue focus on the methodologies employed by the project team, and this article describes the framework.